tokenized/docs/protocol-instruments.md

         <td>(Deprecated)Description</td>
         <td>deprecated</td>
         <td>
-            Deprecated because the currency asset should be distinguished by its meta data and contract.
+            Deprecated because the currency instrument should be distinguished by its meta data and contract.
              Example: Australian dollar
         </td>
     </tr>